Rigidity of elliptic genera for non-spin manifolds: Manifolds with universal covering that is spin

 Therefore \(\tilde{M}\) is spin if and only if for every map \(f:S^2\rightarrow \tilde{M}\) we have

 Since \(p\) is a covering we also have that \(p_*:\pi_2(\tilde{M})\rightarrow \pi_2(M)\) is an isomorphism.
 Hence, the claim follows. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{sec:manif-with-univ-3}] Using Lemma~\ref{sec:manif-with-univ} and assuming that the first claim in Lemma \ref{sec:manif-with-univ-3} is true one can prove the second claim as in the proof of Lemma 9.3 of \cite{MR954493}.
+\begin{proof}[Proof of Lemma~\ref{sec:manif-with-univ-3}] Using Lemma~\ref{sec:manif-with-univ} one can modify the proof of Lemma 9.3 of \cite{MR954493} slightly to see that this lemma holds for the tangent bundle of \(M\).
+Therefore the second claim in Lemma \ref{sec:manif-with-univ-3} follows once the first claim is shown.
 So we concentrate on the proof of the first claim.

 Let \(M\) be an oriented, even-dimensional \(S^1\)-manifold whose universal covering is spin.
 Let \(F\subset M^H\) be a fixed point component of \(H=\mathbb{Z}_k\subset S^1\) which contains an \(S^1\)-fixed point.
 We can assume without loss of generality that \(H\) is the principal isotropy group of the induced \(S^1\)-action on \(F\).
 The irreducible real \(H\)-representations are given by